python-trio/trio-amqp/docs/introduction.rst

 Installation
 ------------

-You can install the most recent aioamqp release from pypi using pip or easy_install:
+You can install the most recent trio_amqp release from pypi using pip or easy_install:

  .. code-block:: shell

-    pip install aioamqp
+    pip install trio_amqp